NYCPlanning/labs-factfinder-api/README.md

       - `id` - the `id` of the selection
       - `type` - geoid type of the selection, one of 'blocks', 'tracts', 'ntas', 'pumas'
       - `features` - a geojson FeatureCollection containing a Feature for each selected geometry

+  - `/profile`
+    - `GET /profile/:selectionid/:profileid`
+      - Returns the specified data profile for the specified geographic area.
+      - `selectionid` is a selection id returned by the selection api
+      - `profileid` is one of 'decennial', 'demographic', 'social', 'economic', 'housing'

 ## Backend services